AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 ![Statistics screen](https://cdn.adguardvpn.com/content/kb/vpn/mac/statistics_en.png)

-The Stats screen provides detailed information about consumed traffic by location and app, most-used locations and apps.
-View data for the day, month, or the entire duration of AdGuard VPN foe Mac use.
+The Stats screen provides detailed information about traffic consumed by location and app, most used locations and apps.
+View data for the day, month, or the entire time AdGuard VPN for Mac has been in use.

 Importantly, all data is stored locally on your device, so no one but you has access to it.
 The Statistics feature is available to users with an AdGuard VPN subscription.